 Massage standing up

-In this standing position you hold the backnobber in front of you.
+In this standing position you hold the backnobber in front of you (you can do this sitting down as well).
 The big arch on the backnobber is placed on top of your shoulder and the small arch is pressed in against the stomach.
 The hands rest on top of the big arch to apply pressure downwards onto the top part of the trapezius.
 On the pictures below you can see how I have applied rubber bands to the backnobber for extra grip.
 The rubber bands also help in the sitting position.

 The first trigger points are found in the very front part of the top of the shoulder rather close to the collar bone – further forward than what you can see on the pictures.
 You shouldn’t go down in the small dent/depression right above the collarbone – that is to close.
 If you feel the pain radiation downwards to the arms/back/chest then you have gone to much forward on the shoulder and should go back a bit until you get on top of the trapezius again.